Lowndes County Freedom Organization: Founding and early history

-The First Election 1966
+The first election of 1966 and failure

-The LFCO represented the first SNCC's experiment of independent Black-led activism.
-During the 1966 election, the LFCO expected the vote to be a landslide due to the community being overwhelmingly African American.
+The LFCO represented SNCC's first experiment of independent Black-led activism.
+During the 1966 election, the LFCO expected the vote to be a landslide due to the community being overwhelmingly African-American.
 The Lowndes County's number of registered Black voters approached 2,000, which was roughly 39% of all 5,122 eligible Black voters.
 This was nearly equal to the amount of White people who were registered to vote at the time.
 Although the Black registration rate was higher than the White rate in Lowndes County at the time of the November 8, 1966 general election, the local Black population still feared White people swaying the election.
 When the election officials tallied the votes, not a single LFCO candidate was victorious.

 Many problems occurred during the process of this election.
 While the registered Black voters surpassed Whites, so did the number of illiteracy rates in the county.
 This was a big worry for the LFCO and SNCC because they worried that it would lead to Black voters, voting for the wrong candidate.
 When election day came, local intimidation was also a factor in the polls.
-Election officials forced Black residents to vote on a marked ballot, polls were located where white supremacists were outside intimidating and scaring Black voters, and they were also watching them as they voted and viewed their personal ballots.
+Election officials forced Black residents to vote on a marked ballot, polls were located where White supremacists were outside intimidating and scaring Black voters, and they were also watching them as they voted and viewed their personal ballots.

 Legacy

-In 1970, after the electoral failures in 1966 and 1968, the LCFO merged with the Alabama Democratic Party.
+In 1970, after electoral failures in 1966 and 1968, the LCFO merged with the Alabama Democratic Party.
 This merger resulted in former LCFO candidates winning public offices.
 Among them was John Hulett, who was elected sheriff of Lowndes County.
 Hulett served in this position for 22 years before serving three terms as a probate judge.
-Hulett’s election as sheriff was particularly significant, as he became the first Black sheriff of Lowndes County, a place once known as “Bloody Lowndes” for its history of racial violence and voter suppression.
-His leadership symbolized the success of Black political empowerment in the region, paving the way for greater African American representation in local government.
+Hulett's election as sheriff was particularly significant, as he became the first Black sheriff of Lowndes County, a place once known as “Bloody Lowndes” for its history of racial violence and voter suppression.
+His leadership symbolized the success of Black political empowerment in the region, paving the way for greater African-American representation in local government.